thorhalbert/VRWorlds-CA/README.md

 * Encrypt this with the encrypting cert.
 It may again ask for this passphrase.
 * Write the encrypted archive to the thumb drive.
 * Clean up - possibly wiping some files (not just deleting them).

+To-Do:
+* Started on the Schema of the RootConfig.yaml.
+* Need to figure out how I'm going to store things.
+Possibly sqllite.
+It has to have a very clear way of doing backups.
+Nothing more catastophic than losing your CA keys.
+* Everything needs to be encrypted at rest (at least passphrased)
+* There will be a passphrase database too.
+* Have to figure out how to use the cert fields.
+We're going going to use them like they are for https -- there will be a lot of guids sitting where normal values for organizational unit and such are supposed to live.
+DN will probably be the manufacturer id, possibily with the domain appended (where you can look up the server).
+OU might be the server guid.